-For example, with a plugin for a corporate customer account by BSSCommerce, wholesale customers can set new roles, control actions allowed for each role and assign them to their respective subordinates.
+For example, with Magento 2 Company Account extension by BSS Commerce, wholesale customers can set new roles, control actions allowed for each role and assign them to their respective subordinates.
 For website owners, they can create a customer account right after a registration form is received, then have an email sent directly to your customer.

 - Bulk orders: allow wholesale customers to buy in bulk easily by uploading CSV or XML purchase lists or typing SKUs.